-To create a public link share, first view the Sharing Panel of the file or folder that you want to create a public link share for, and under "Public Links" click "Create public link".
+To create a public link share, first view the Sharing Panel of the file or folder that you want to create a public link share for.
+Then, click the btn:[Public Links] button, and then click btn:[Create public link].
+After you do, the public link share dialog will appear, which you can see below.